 Previously, we featured the dock and boathouse and home exterior of the gorgeous lake house project that our Atlanta Design & Build team recently completed.
-Moving inside the home this month, you will get to experience the amazing redesign of the upper level interior.
+Moving inside the home, you will get to experience the amazing redesign of the upper level interior.
 Our clients envisioned wide-open spaces using beautiful craftsmanship, natural materials and simple lines modeled after Gustav Stickley and the Arts & Crafts movement.
 They desired intricately designed cabinetry, furniture, and fabrics that harkened back to the day when honest, genuine craftsmanship was trendsetting.

 Kitchen before and after

 Our clients looked to Atlanta Design & Build to come up with some ideas and solutions that would open up the interior space in their home, bringing in lots of light and breathtaking views.
 “The home’s existing upstairs interior desperately needed updating—it was frozen back in a 1970s-1980s style,” commented Dale Contant, ADB President “The space felt dark, closed in, and the homeowners could not take advantage of the beautiful views of the lake.”

 A glass solarium that previous owners added to the back of the house, had water leaks and structural issues.
 ADB removed the solarium and replaced it with an expansive addition.
 Several of the original walls in the upstairs living room were removed and the space was connected seamlessly to the new addition.
 The upstairs was transformed into a substantial great room that measures 24×37 feet long.
 This spacious room accommodates dinners and entertaining for family, friends, or business associates with ease.